 Typically it makes sense to invoke

-This function accepts keyword arguments matching the attributes of a breadcrumb.
-For more information see Interfaces.
-Additionally a processor callback can be passed which will be invoked to process the data if the crumb was not rejected.
+- This function accepts keyword arguments matching the attributes of a breadcrumb.
+For more information see Event Payloads.
+Additionally, a processor callback can be passed which will be invoked to process the data if the crumb was not rejected.

 The most important parameters: